 Eligibility: All playwrights must fill out our online submission form, which is only available during our submission window, which opens on November 1, 2022 and closes Dec.
 16, 2022.
-Plays submitted before November 1, 2019 will not be considered.
+Plays submitted before November 1, 2020 will not be considered.

 Additionally, please understand, due to staffing levels (and a desire to keep unsolicited submissions free), we can only accept the first 100 unsolicited submissions received in any given year.

 For all submissions, please follow the process below.

-- Complete the Online Submissiom Form, where you will be asked to provide:
+- Complete the Online Submission Form, (available Nov.
+1, 2020) where you will be asked to provide:

 - 10 page sample from the script you are submitting